smallhadroncollider/taskell/roadmap.md

     * [ ] Check for key conflicts: include keys not explicitly mapped (e.g. 1-9, Esc, Enter)
     * [x] Check for bits of functionality missing a mapping
     * [x] Update Help dialogue with key mappings
-    * [ ] Needs to support merging with default options so that it's easy to add new default keys in the future
+    * [x] Needs to support merging with default options so that it's easy to add new default keys in the future
     * [ ] Add keys to Help which aren't in bindings
-    * [ ] Check for duplicate keys
     * [ ] More detailed error messages for missing/invalid mappings
 - Add a List widget for common actions between tasks and sub-tasks